-As silly as it sounds, one of my favorite things to do in New York is visiting restaurants and bars from my beloved movies and TV shows.
+As silly as it sounds, visiting New York restaurants from movies and TV-shows I adore was one of the best things I did in Big Apple.
 I usually don’t have high hopes for food in such places, unless the restaurant was famous long before the movie came out.
 But then again gourmet cuisine is not the reason I come here.
 Reliving my favorite movie scene is.
 When food turns out to be great, it’s a win-win!
+Here’s a short guide to some of the most famous New York restaurants from movies and TV-shows!

 Movie: When Harry Met Sally